Oral & Maxillofacial Surgery

 Completing an Application

-Applications open on the 25th October 2023 and can be completed and submitted from this date.
+Applications open on the 23rd of August 2024 and can be completed and submitted from this date.

 The specialty of Oral & Maxillofacial Surgery can be selected from the vacancy list within Oriel.
 The vacancy contains information which will assist you with your application.

 Please complete the application fully as incomplete applications will not be accepted.
-There are no white space questions within the application form but new for OMFS a self-assessment scoring system has been introduced as part of the application form.
+There are no white space questions within the application form but a self-assessment scoring system has been introduced as part of the application form.

 When completing your application, we recommend that you do not opt out of receiving text messages as we will send a text message at key stages in the recruitment process.